lissine0/Monal-wiki/Building-Monal.md

 Read here how to use logging with the [Monal UDP Logger](https://github.com/monal-im/Monal/wiki/Introduction-to-use-of-Monal-UDP-Logger) to debug things.

-## Alpha builds (bleeding edge)
-If you want to live on the edge and use all new bleeding-edge features that just got implemented, you can use the alpha builds of Monal, too.
-Just sent the UDID of your device (the serial number visible via `lsusb` on a Linux system) to [info@monal-im.org](mailto:info@monal-im.org).
-Once your device has been added, you can [download and install](https://www.eightysoft.de/monal) the build.
-For each new commit to the develop branch a new build will go down the pipeline.

-**Please be reminded that the alpha builds obviously might be unstable, slower or come with other severe issues.**

-Read here how to use logging with the [Monal UDP Logger](https://github.com/monal-im/Monal/wiki/Introduction-to-Monal-Logging) to debug things.

 ## Developing without Mac
 If you are interested in building Monal but don't have a Mac you can virtualize: